Magisk-Modules-Alt-Repo/HideNavBar/README.md

 ## Changelog
 ### v21.0
 - Rewrite installer for Android 12+ to use fabricated overlays for higher compatibility
+- Added Gcam lag fix as install option (12+ atm)

+  Translations needed for the Gcam fix option

 ### v20.0-hotfix
 - Fix terminal setup tool
 ### v20.0